Preparing for Labour

 1. Get your Essentials Ready

-No new parent wants to come home from hospital after delivery and be worrying about how many nappies they have, or if they bought enough wipes or formula.
+No new parent wants to come home from hospital after delivery and be worrying about how many nappies they have, or if they bought enough wipes or nappies.
 Make sure you’re well stocked up on all the essentials for your newborn, at least for the first month.
 That way, there’ll be no middle-of-the-night emergency trips to a 24hr supermarket and you will be able to settle into life together in a stress-free environment.
 Well, less stressful at least!

 2. Decide on a Feeding Method

 It’s important to have a plan for how you want to feed your baby before they arrive.
 Regardless of your chosen method of feeding, be sure to learn as much as possible and read up on common complications, making lists of what to do should things not go according to plan.
-Be sure to buy all the essential feeding equipment you need and research the different types of baby formulas available on the market.
+For the first six months the WHO recommends breastfeeding as the sole source of nutrition.
+After six months, should you choose to combination feed, be sure to research the different types of follow-on formulas available on the market.
 I would recommend looking for a follow-on formula which is whole-milk based, palm oil free and containing no fish oils.

 3. Put the Car Seat in the Car